kubernetes-sigs/gateway-api/geps/gep-3949/index.md

 show what features a given mesh implementation supports and represent mesh-wide configuration.

+This GEP therefore defines a Mesh resource which represents a running instance of a service mesh, allowing [Chihiro] and [Ian] to supply mesh-wide configuration, and allowing the mesh implementation to indicate what features it supports.

 Unlike Gateways, we do not expect multiple instances of meshes to be instantiated in a single cluster.